Okay, you’re Dr. Frankenstein, and your mission is to construct not merely a living, breathing hominid, but to piece together Prince.

 I’m just thankful I got to see him live twice, once with the Musicology tour in Columbia, SC 21 April 2004 and then in North Charleston 30 March 2011.

-The Columbia concert was the best concert I’ve ever seen, beating out the time I was on the front row of a Springsteen concert in the Darkness on the Edge of Town tour.
+The Columbia concert was the second best concert I’ve ever seen, just losing out to the time I was on the front row of a Springsteen concert during the Darkness on the Edge of Town tour.
 The crowd at the Prince concert in Columbia was largely African American, and there was an electricity in the air, something smacking of Beatlemania, for the lack of a better term.

 And what a friendly, generous performer.
 You got the idea he loved the audience as much as we loved him.